-The Czech Republic has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2020 (year in review), except for the timely exchange of information on rulings (ToR II.B.6).
+The Czech Republic has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), except for the timely exchange of information on rulings (ToR II.B.6).
 The Czech Republic receives one recommendation on this point for the year in review.

-In the prior year report, no recommendations were made.
-However, in the 2017 and 2018 peer reviews, the Czech Republic had received the same recommendation.
-As the issue has now recurred, the recommendation has been reinstated.
+In the prior year's peer review report, as well as in the 2017-2019 peer review reports, the Czech Republic had received the same recommendation.
+As it has not been fully addressed, the recommendation remains in place.

-The Czech Republic can legally issue two types of rulings within the scope of the transparency framework.
+Czech Republic can legally issue two types of rulings within the scope of the transparency framework.

-In practice, the Czech Republic issued rulings within the scope of the transparency framework as follows:
+In practice, Czech Republic issued rulings within the scope of the transparency framework as follows:

 Type of ruling Number of rulings

 Past rulings 48

 Future rulings in the period 1 April 2016 - 31 December 2016 5

 Future rulings in the calendar year 2017 11

 Future rulings in the calendar year 2018 7

 Future rulings in the calendar year 2019 19

+Future rulings in the calendar year 2020 15

-Future rulings in the year in review 15
+Future rulings in the year in review 25

-Peer input was received from one jurisdiction in respect of the exchanges of information on rulings received from the Czech Republic.
-The input was positive, noting that information was complete, in a correct format and received in a timely manner.
+No peer input was received in respect of the exchanges of information on rulings received from Czech Republic.

-A. The information gathering process (ToR I.A)
+Information gathering process (ToR I.A)

-- 325. The Czech Republic can legally issue the following two types of rulings within the scope of the transparency framework: (i) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles and (ii) permanent establishment rulings. - 326.
+- 337. The Czech Republic can legally issue the following two types of rulings within the scope of the transparency framework: (i) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles and (ii) permanent establishment rulings. - 338.
 For the Czech Republic, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
-Future rulings are any tax rulings within scope that are issued on or after 1 April 2016. - 327.
+Future rulings are any tax rulings within scope that are issued on or after 1 April 2016. - 339.
 In the prior years' peer review reports, it was determined that the Czech Republic's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
 In addition, it was determined that the Czech Republic's review and supervision mechanism was sufficient to meet the minimum standard.
-The Czech Republic's implementation remains unchanged, and therefore continues to meet the minimum standard. - 328.
+The Czech Republic's implementation remains unchanged, and therefore continues to meet the minimum standard. - 340.
 The Czech Republic has met all of the ToR for the information gathering process and no recommendations are made.

-B. The exchange of information (ToR II.B)
+Exchange of information (ToR II.B)